 Girl goes to the gym to get in shape.
-The cute personal trainer flirts with her and steals her heart.
+Her cute personal trainer flirts with her and steals her heart.
 It sounds like the beginning of a romantic comedy.

-Your trainer is supposed to help you perfect your form while demonstrating new exercises, which sometimes has to involve him getting close and touching you.
+Your trainer is supposed to help you perfect your form while demonstrating new exercises.
+Exercise demonstration sometimes has to involve a trainer touching you to instruct you on proper form.
 Sadly, some trainers take things too far.

 Warning signs that your personal trainer is getting too touchy:

-Working with a personal trainer can be expensive, and you should only be receiving the best fitness instruction your money can buy.
-While it’s not unheard of for a personal trainer to be flirty when trying to develop a rapport, he shouldn’t be crossing any lines.
-See below for certain deal-breaker behaviors you should never tolerate.
+Working with a personal trainer can be expensive, and you should receive the best fitness instruction your money can buy.
+While it’s not unheard of for a personal trainer to be flirty when trying to develop a rapport, they should not be crossing any lines.

 Common Ways Trainers Cross the Line

 Yes, you expect your personal trainer to be enthusiastic and conversational.
-And yes, there are times when he may need to make physical contact with you to correct your posture.
-But, despite the tall tales that encourage trainers to be flirtatious with their clients, engaging in this type of behavior is unethical and borderline illegal.
+And yes, there are times when they may need to make physical contact with you to correct your posture.
+But, despite the tall tales that encourage trainers to be flirtatious with their clients, engaging in this type of behavior is unethical and, sometimes, illegal.

 Specific behaviors that cross the line include: